 You also need to look for a set of pet stairs or ramp that will be easy to stow in your vehicle and take out when needed so it doesn't turn into a constant hassle.

 - Is able to support your dog's weight

-As I demonstrate in my video guide above, it's easy to train your pet to use stairs or a ramp.
-The best way is to use dog training treats and lure your dog up and down until they're comfortable with the process.
+As I demonstrate in my video above, it's easy to train a dog to use stairs or a ramp.
+The best way is to do this with dog treats and lure your pooch up and down until they're comfortable with the process.

-At first you'll need to use a lot of treats to motivate him, but soon enough he'll figure out that's it's easier to use the ramp/stairs than keep jumping up and down.
-Then you can just treat him for climbing up or down.
+At first you'll need to use a lot of treats to motivate the dog, but soon enough he'll figure out that's it's easier to use the ramp/stairs than keep jumping up and down.
+Then you can just treat the dog for climbing up or down.

 Learning how to help a dog into a vehicle isn't difficult, but it's important information that every dog owner should know.
 It will benefit your dog's overall health, and it's an great preventative measure to keep his joints in a much better shape and away from jumps.